Linskii/remote-debug/README.md

 ### Method A: Connecting from your Local Machine

-Use this method if you are running VS Code locally and want to connect to the remote cluster.
+Use this method if you are running your IDE locally and want to connect to the remote cluster.

 1.  **Create an SSH Tunnel**
     On your **local machine**, run the `tunnel` command using the `Node` and `Port` from the job output, along with your cluster's SSH login details.